Days Like These (The Cat Empire song)

-"Days Like These" is a song by The Cat Empire.
+"Days Like These" is a song by the Australian band the Cat Empire from their debut album, The Cat Empire (2003).
 It was released as a promotional single in Australia in 2003 before being released in February 2004 as the second single from the band's debut album and first commercial single in Australia, "Days Like These" peaked at #37 in the singles chart.

 The song polled at number 37 in the Triple J Hottest 100, 2003.